If you have been invited to a Zoom Meeting, some things will help you and the other meeting participants enjoy your time together.

 A couple of things I recommend with the video.
 Put a light source in front of you.

 Sit so you are facing a window like this Bay Window here.
 DON’T HAVE THE WINDOW BEHIND YOU!
-If it is night time or you don’t have a window that works put a light in front of you.
-You can buy one if you don’t have one for this.
+If it is nighttime or you don’t have a working window, put a light in front of you.
+You can buy one if you don’t have one.

-For $49.95 you can get this small LED light by Lume Cube to use.
+For $49.95, you can get this small LED light from Lume Cube.

 Stage your video area.
 Watch your background.
 You can use a plain wall and then decorate it to show your personality.
 You can also buy a background for very little money.
 Search Google for “Vinyl Photography Backdrops”.
-I recommend getting a 7’x5′ size background.
-You can tape this to a wall or they do sell the background stands with them if you like.
-I have two I am showing you in this blog post.
+I recommend getting a 7′ x 5′ background.
+You can tape this to a wall, or they do sell the background stands with them if you like.
+I have two that I am showing you in this blog post.
 The Wood Panel look and the Bookcase Look.
 Even Walmart has them.
 They run about $11 to $25 for most anything you can think of for a background.
 They fold up like a small sheet.

 Now that you look good with the light and background, put your device at eye level.